Dusi, Srikakulam district: Geography

 Dusipeta is a village located on the banks of River Nagavali (Languliya).
 This is close to Mandal headquarters Amadalavalasa and District Headquarters Srikakulam in Andhra Pradesh.

 This village was once upon a time very famous for drama artists and singers.
 The people are hardworking with more enthusiasm towards higher education and sports.
 Most of the employees work in state government jobs such as teachers, police, forest, and doctors.
 The youth well participate in volleyball tournaments mostly held on the banks of the river Nagavali when the river dries for few months before the monsoon begins.

-The land is a very fertile land with three crops a year and once upon a time famous for mango and coconut trees.
-With development and industrialisation the greenery is vanishing and the air is getting polluted.
+The land yields three crops per year and was previously known for mango and coconut trees.
+Industrial development has reduced the vegetation and increased air pollution.

 There are two political parties strong in village politics, YSR Congress Party and Telugu Desam Party while this village falls under the Amadalavalasa Constituency of the Andhra Pradesh Legislative Assembly.
 The funds for the village Panchayat will be allocated from the state government along with central assistance.
-Most of the roads are well laid with cement concrete as part of the government initiative and the opportunity to develop the roads was done better between 2013 and 2018.
+Most of the roads are well laid with cement concrete as part of the government initiative.

 The village has good connectivity to reach Amadalavalasa and Srikakulam in less than 15 minutes by road with good connectivity towards Palakonda, Visakhapatnam.
 The train station is DUSI, which was once visited by the Mahatma Gandhi but was neglected by the subsequent Governments in the Railways due to Operational reasons.
 The station is being developed with the platform upgrades.
 Majority of the Passenger trains stop while the Mail and Express trains will only stop in Amadalavalasa, which can be reached by road in 15 minutes.